boscoh/supplescroll/readme.md

 _scrolling articles to your heart's delight_

-Supplescroll is a javascript plugin that decorates an  webpage with a table of contents and figure list, and binds them together through supple scrolling.
+Supplescroll is a javascript plugin that decorates a webpage with an interactive table of contents and figure list, and knits them together with some supple scrolling.

 Features: